juniorsundarCasual/TGT/vault/volume-4.chapter-247.md

 The second fight was much faster - it barely lasted eight seconds.
 Once again, the bodies were removed, the field was cleared and the fights went on.
 The first ten or so had a similar turn out, with a rather overcrowded combat arena and short bouts that rarely lasted past the fifteen-second mark.
 After that, things started to slow down and the fights started to extend for at most a minute and a half.

+While Guy struggled to keep his eyes peeled through the whole ordeal (he did not enjoy watching kids beating each other up so brutally even if their advanced cultivation gifted them with superior endurance), and Jean fretted over the plethora of injuries sustained by the combatants as they exited the arena, Markus retrieved his Grimoire and furiously jotted down his impressions on the bouts as they happened.
+As usual, he placed himself in the position of the combatants and theorised how he would approach the fights with his own style.

+Noticing his Disciple's fervour, Guy placed a hand on his shoulder and said, "Don't stress yourself too much over the coming match.
+Even if we don't get this one, there is always the next one."

+Although Guy trusted his Disciple, he did not want the kid to exhaust and expend himself, and end up with a serious injury.
+"If things grow beyond your control, and you chance of victory becomes less than certain, just give up and prepare yourself for the next one.
+Since we do not have many members in our Sect just yet, we need to play it smart."

+Markus nodded pensievely without moving his gaze away from the arena.

 ____